-In line with the SM&CR the Company has in place a Fit and Proper Persons Assessment Policy.
+In line with the SM&CR the Company has in place a SMCR Policy which includes a Fit and Proper Persons Assessment process.
 The objective of the policy is to ensure that the Company is soundly and prudently managed.
 In determining a person's fitness and propriety the Company will consider that person's: